nvzqz/minimal-mistakes/_posts/2017-11-02-rust-static-assertions.md

 let _ = [(); 0 - !$condition as usize];
 ```

-Here, our array element type is the unit type: a zero sized type.
+Here our array element type is the unit type: a zero sized type.
 The array's
 size is exactly the same as our previous value.

 We can now remove the `#[deny(const_err)]` annotation since array sizes are